JetBrains/kotlin-web-site/pages/docs/reference/kapt.md

 ## Incremental annotation processing (since 1.3.30)

-Starting from version 1.3.30, kapt supports incremental annotation processing.
-The support for incremental annotation processors is experimental with certain limitations:
+Starting from version 1.3.30, kapt supports incremental annotation processing as an experimental feature.
-* Annotation processing can be incremental only if all annotation processors being used are incremental.
+Currently, annotation processing can be incremental only if all annotation processors being used are incremental.
-* Changing dependencies' [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) will lead to non-incremental annotation processing.

 To enable incremental annotation processing, add this line to your `gradle.properties` file: